The Teachings of Kenneth S. Cohen

 Depending on the length of the course or workshop, a program generally concentrates on one or two of the methods or topics listed below.
 Programs may also be designed to meet special interests and needs of your group.

-The most ancient healing exercise still practiced today.
+The most ancient healing qigong form still practiced today.

 The Five Animals were created by Hua Tuo, the father of Chinese Medicine